ni-cky/system/Abilities/Abilities.md

 **Tiny dipshit**
 Any target larger than you counts as climbable for you.

+**Broken Bones**
+When casting an Incantation and only rolling a dice pool of size 1, you do not take damage from a failure.

 **Vaulter**
 Your jump distance is tripled in any direction.